-- (2) Terms of Reference (TOR) for the Technical Committee shall be as follows: - (a) Conduct workshops and training sessions regarding RBC framework, - (b) Collaborate with the international agencies for technical assistance and for updating QRRT and Technical Specification. - (c) Collaborate with other relevant departments of the Authority to ensure effective implementation of RBC. - (d) Provide guidance and respond to queries raised by insurers during the transition period. - (e) Continuously review and advise on the RBC framework's improvements based on supervisory findings, feedback and comments from insurers during transition period. - (f) Advise the Authority's Board to issue supplementary directive as needed to address challenges, provide clarity, and ensure a smooth and effective implementation of the RBC framework in alignment with international standards. - (g) Advise the Authority's Board on the human, training, technological, budgetary and any other resources needed for the successful implementation of the RBC framework, including the support to insurers and reinsurers in accordance with an appropriate supervisory dialogue. - 12.
+- (2) Terms of Reference (TOR) for the Technical Committee shall be as follows: - (a) Conduct workshops and training sessions regarding RBC framework, - (b) Collaborate with the international agencies for technical assistance and for updating QRRT and Technical Specification. - (c) Collaborate with other relevant departments of the Authority to ensure effective implementation of RBC. - (d) Provide guidance and respond to queries raised by insurers during the transition period.

+- (e) Continuously review and advise on the RBC framework's improvements based on supervisory findings, feedback and comments from insurers during transition period. - (f) Advise the Authority's Board to issue supplementary directive as needed to address challenges, provide clarity, and ensure a smooth and effective implementation of the RBC framework in alignment with international standards. - (g) Advise the Authority's Board on the human, training, technological, budgetary and any other resources needed for the successful implementation of the RBC framework, including the support to insurers and reinsurers in accordance with an appropriate supervisory dialogue. - 12.
 Right to Interpret: The Authority reserves the right to interpret any matters, provisions or words used in this Directive in case of any ambiguity in implementation. - 13.
 Right to alter the annexures: The Chairman of the Authority may, as required, make any alteration in and addition to the annexures. - 14.
-Repeal and saving clause: (1) Risk Based Capital and Solvency Directive, 2022 have hereby been repealed.

-(2) The functions carried out under the Risk Based Capital and Solvency Directive, 2022 shall be deemed to have been carried out under this directive.
+Legislation: The Authority may issue guidelines, directions, and other documents in order to ensure better implementation of this Directive and fulfilling the specified objectives. - 15.
+Precedence: In case the provision of this Directive is in contradiction with the provisions of other Directives, provisions stipulated under this Directive shall take precedence. - 16.
+Enforcement (Effective Date): (1) The Directive shall be fully applicable to the insurers from its publication, without prejudice of the transitional provisions allowed in Annexure VII.
+Life Valuation Directives 2077 and Non-Life Valuation Directive 2076 shall not apply to the assessment of the solvency condition of the insurers. - (2) From the effective date of this Directive, references in the ORSA Directive 2023 (2079) to the RBC Directive 2024 (2081) shall be construed as references to the corresponding provisions of the Risk-Based Capital and Solvency Directive 2025 (2082). - 17.
+Repeal and saving clause: (1) Risk Based Capital and Solvency Directive, 2024 have hereby been repealed. - (2) The acts and actions performed under the Risk Based Capital and Solvency Directive, 2024 shall be deemed to have been performed under this directive.